Adjunct Professor of English at Bryant & Stratton College. He has a M.A. in English from National University.

-The Greeks were the first to initiate the unreservedly rational investigation of the universe and thus became the forerunners of Western philosophy and science.
-(Craig et al, pg.
-70) In the 5th and 4th century B.C.E. philosophers such as Plato and Aristotle applied rationality in correspondence with an inquisitive approach to the study of morality and political issues in the life of the Greek polis, or city-state.
-(Craig et al, pg.
-70) One of the most influential philosophical arguments that changed Greek culture was the “Virtuous Person” argument.
-Both Plato and Aristotle believed that virtue was the core of ethical issues in Greek society; however, their deeper views on the subject ultimately clash.
-(Craig et al, pg.
-69, 70)
+The Greeks were the first to initiate the unreservedly rational investigation of the universe and thus became the forerunners of Western philosophy and science (Craig et al, pg.
+70).
+In the 5th and 4th centuries B.C.E. philosophers such as Plato and Aristotle applied rationality in correspondence with an inquisitive approach to the study of morality and political issues in the life of the Greek polis, or city-state (Craig et al, pg.
+70).
+One of the most influential philosophical arguments that changed Greek culture was the “Virtuous Person” argument.
+Both Plato and Aristotle believed that virtue was the core of ethical issues in Greek society; however, their deeper views on the subject ultimately clash (Craig et al, pg.
+69, 70).

-Plato’s philosophical argument for virtue begins with the Four Cardinal Virtues and an analogy comparing the parts of the soul with the social structure of the polis.
-(Soloman, pg.
-614) Plato compares the structure of the polis, of which begins with the rulers at the highest class, guardians at the middle class, and the bottom being the working class, to the divisions of the soul, of which are, respectively, rational, irrational, and spiritual.
-(Yu, lecture notes, 2011) Plato explains that the divisions of the polis cannot fight each other but are always mad because of conflicting interests.
-(Yu, lecture notes, 2011) Plato said that the same issue is occurring within our own souls.
-The number one corruption amongst the citizens of Greece, according to Plato, was adultery, followed by money at number two, and social networks at number three.
-(Yu, lecture notes, 2011) This corruption begins with a lack of virtue.
-Plato’s Four Cardinal Virtues, of which are wisdom, courage, moderation, and justice, are respective to the divisions of the polis and a good person must have all four virtues.
-(Yu, lecture notes, 2011) Plato says that the ruling class has wisdom, the guardians have courage, and the working class has moderation by being obedient of the ruling class then, have justice and injustice.
-(Yu, lecture notes, 2011) Plato also says that in order to have all four virtues, you must control the parts of your soul and let the rational part be the ruler, or else you will become corrupt.
-(Yu, lecture notes, 2011)
+Plato’s philosophical argument for virtue begins with the Four Cardinal Virtues and an analogy comparing the parts of the soul with the social structure of the polis (Soloman, pg.
+614).
+Plato compares the structure of the polis, which begins with the rulers at the highest class, guardians at the middle class, and the bottom being the working class, to the divisions of the soul, which are, respectively, rational, irrational, and spiritual (Yu, lecture notes, 2011).
+Plato explains that the divisions of the polis cannot fight each other but are always mad because of conflicting interests (Yu, lecture notes, 2011).
+Plato said that the same issue is occurring within our own souls.
+The number one corruption amongst the citizens of Greece, according to Plato, was adultery, followed by money at number two, and social networks at number three (Yu, lecture notes, 2011).
+This corruption begins with a lack of virtue.
+Plato’s Four Cardinal Virtues, which are wisdom, courage, moderation, and justice, are respective to the divisions of the polis and a good person must have all four virtues (Yu, lecture notes, 2011).
+Plato says that the ruling class has wisdom, the guardians have courage, and the working class has moderation by being obedient to the ruling class then, have justice and injustice (Yu, lecture notes, 2011).
+Plato also says that in order to have all four virtues, you must control the parts of your soul and let the rational part be the ruler, or else you will become corrupt (Yu, lecture notes, 2011).

-The most conflicts of your soul develop from your appetitive, where the thing you desire is itself a desire for its simplicity.
-(Yu, lecture notes, 2011) For example, thirst itself is a desire for drinking simplicite, in other words, you will drink whatever is available whether it be wine or water.
-However, Plato then argues that once what we desire is a qualified drink, your thirst becomes a qualified desire, for instance, you will be thirsty for a particular drink such as wine and no other drink will satisfy your desire.
-(Yu lecture notes, 2011) This part of the soul is the irrational side and it is the driving force behind some of our not-so-great motives.
-Our rational desires often conflicts with our appetitive or irrational desires and sometimes we have opposite or contrary desires at the same time.
-(Yu, lecture notes, 2011) For example, the irrational part an individual may want to go out to a party the night before a test to relieve their stress and blow-off some steam, but the rational part of the same person may opt to stay in for the night and study instead to help their chances of getting a better grade.
-The third division of the soul, the spirit, is our emotions.
-(Yu, lecture, notes) Our spirit has no rational calculation, therefore it cannot be rational or irrational, it simply is composed of our anger, sadness, fear, and other emotional that are simply inevitable.
-(Yu, lecture notes, 2011) For example, a child can have anger or sadness, but it is not due to a rational calculation, it is merely an emotion that surfaces.
+Most conflicts of your soul develop from your appetitive, where the thing you desire is itself a desire for its simplicity (Yu, lecture notes, 2011).
+For example, thirst itself is a desire for drinking simplicity, in other words, you will drink whatever is available whether it be wine or water.
+However, Plato then argues that once what we desire is a qualified drink, your thirst becomes a qualified desire, for instance, you will be thirsty for a particular drink such as wine and no other drink will satisfy your desire (Yu lecture notes, 2011).
+This part of the soul is the irrational side and it is the driving force behind some of our not-so-great motives.
+Our rational desires often conflict with our appetitive or irrational desires and sometimes we have opposite or contrary desires at the same time (Yu, lecture notes, 2011).
+For example, the irrational part of an individual may want to go out to a party the night before a test to relieve their stress and blow off some steam, but the rational part of the same person may opt to stay in for the night and study instead to help their chances of getting a better grade.
+The third division of the soul, the spirit, is our emotions (Yu, lecture, notes).
+Our spirit has no rational calculation, therefore it cannot be rational or irrational, it simply is composed of our anger, sadness, fear, and other emotions that are simply inevitable (Yu, lecture notes, 2011).
+For example, a child can have anger or sadness, but it is not due to a rational calculation, it is merely an emotion that surfaces.
 Back to the Four Cardinal Virtues, Plato said that in order to have all four virtues, one must let the rational part of their soul rule over the others.
-The rational soul must be our wisdom, our spirit must be courageous, and we must be moderate of our appetitive.
-(Yu, lecture notes, 2011)
+The rational soul must be our wisdom, our spirit must be courageous, and we must be moderate in our appetitive (Yu, lecture notes, 2011).

 This argument was somewhat influential amongst the Greek polis.
-Some of the not-so-successful arguments within this are when Plato attempts to stop our corruptions, sex, money, and social networks, through three different solutions.
-(Yu, lecture notes, 2011) To prevent adultery, Plato suggested that society have a common wife system, legally binding marriage.
-(Yu, lecture notes, 2011) To prevent corruption regarding money, Plato simply suggested that money itself should not be touched and no one should give or get money.
-(Yu, lecture notes, 2011) Lastly, to prevent social networks, Plato suggests abolishing the notion of “family” to prevent favoring the interests of a family member over virtue and morality.
-(Yu, lecture notes, 2011)
+Some of the not-so-successful arguments within this are when Plato attempts to stop our corruption, sex, money, and social networks through three different solutions (Yu, lecture notes, 2011).
+To prevent adultery, Plato suggested that society have a common wife system, legally binding marriage (Yu, lecture notes, 2011).
+To prevent corruption regarding money, Plato simply suggested that money itself should not be touched and that no one should give or get money (Yu, lecture notes, 2011).
+Lastly, to prevent social networks, Plato suggests abolishing the notion of “family” to prevent favoring the interests of a family member over virtue and morality (Yu, lecture notes, 2011).

 These ideas were not all that successful in changing the polis.
-Mainly because virtue is something that one is born with can only be discovered but oneself, according to Plato.
-(Soloman, pg.
-72) The idea that virtue cannot be taught by none other than oneself is depicted in Plato’s dialogue The Meno, where such ideas as the immortality of the soul, the theory of knowledge as recollection, and the slave-boy experiment.
-(Soloman, pg.
-72-78) Plato argues that knowledge comes from within ourselves and not the external, this is shown in the slave-boy experiment where a randomly selected slave-boy, through very careful questioning from Socrates, was able to speak “well and fluently” on the subject of doubled square and the size of a given square without any background knowledge in mathematics.
-(Soloman, pg.
-72-78) Just as the slave-boy was able to recollect mathematics from a past life, Plato says that all knowledge must be attained through recollection, including virtues.
-(Yu, lecture notes, 2011) This idea influenced the education system of Greece because recollection is not passive, according to Plato.
-(Yu, lecture notes, 2011) In order to recollect knowledge, it must be done from challenging the mind with questions just as Socrates challenged the slave-boy; knowledge cannot be “spoon-fed”.
-(Yu, lecture notes, 2011) Virtue, too, can only be taught by oneself, and philosophy is the subject that helps people to remember virtue.
-(Archibald, pg.
-43) Plato’s philosophy of Four Cardinal Virtues and ethics served the Greek polis by essentially advising its people on how to be a good person.
-(Archibald, pg.
-43) However, by the 5th century this simple code of morals was in many respects, out of date.
-(Archibald, pg.
-34) The organization of the state and society had undergone a series of changes that resulted in a more complex society and as a consequence, masses of social and moral problems were only partially solved by Plato’s Four Cardinal Virtues.
-(Archibald, pg.
-35)
+Mainly because virtue is something that one is born with and can only be discovered but oneself, according to Plato (Soloman, pg.
+72).
+The idea that virtue cannot be taught by any other than oneself is depicted in Plato’s dialogue The Meno, where such ideas as the immortality of the soul, the theory of knowledge as recollection, and the slave-boy experiment (Soloman, pg.
+72-78).
+Plato argues that knowledge comes from within ourselves and not the external, this is shown in the slave-boy experiment where a randomly selected slave-boy, through very careful questioning from Socrates, was able to speak “well and fluently” on the subject of doubled square and the size of a given square without any background knowledge in mathematics (Soloman, pg.
+72-78).
+Just as the slave boy was able to recollect mathematics from a past life, Plato says that all knowledge must be attained through recollection, including virtues.
+(Yu, lecture notes, 2011) This idea influenced the education system of Greece because recollection is not passive, according to Plato (Yu, lecture notes, 2011).
+In order to recollect knowledge, it must be done by challenging the mind with questions just as Socrates challenged the slave-boy; knowledge cannot be “spoon-fed”.
+(Yu, lecture notes, 2011) Virtue, too, can only be taught by oneself, and philosophy is the subject that helps people to remember virtue (Archibald, pg.
+43).
+Plato’s philosophy of Four Cardinal Virtues and ethics served the Greek polis by essentially advising its people on how to be a good person (Archibald, pg.
+43).
+However, by the 5th century, this simple code of morals was in many respects, out of date (Archibald, pg.
+34).
+The organization of the state and society had undergone a series of changes that resulted in a more complex society and as a consequence, masses of social and moral problems were only partially solved by Plato’s Four Cardinal Virtues (Archibald, pg.
+35).